amaury1093/react-redux-auth0-kit/README.md

 ## News

 I removed webpack, and the boilerplate now uses Facebook's `create-react-app` for all tooling (development server, testing, building).
 If you wish to use webpack instead, just run `yarn run eject`.
-See more on create-react-app's [docs]((https://github.com/facebookincubator/create-react-app)) about ejecting.
+See more on `create-react-app`'s [official docs](https://github.com/facebookincubator/create-react-app) about ejecting.

 ## Getting started